JoseAbreu28/Commander28.github.io/SMS.md

 ### SMS Text Mode vs. SMS PDU Mode

-There are two primary modes for sending SMS. **SMS Text Mode** uses a human-readable format, simplifying message sending but limiting customization. **SMS PDU Mode** (Protocol Data Unit) provides greater control over message encoding, allowing binary SMS, special character sets (GSM-7, GSM-8), and message concatenation.
+There are two primary modes for sending SMS.
+SMS Text Mode uses a human-readable format, simplifying message sending but limiting customization.
+SMS PDU Mode (Protocol Data Unit) provides greater control over message encoding, allowing binary SMS, special character sets (GSM-7, GSM-8), and message concatenation.

 ### Understanding Key SMS Message Types

-Several message types exist within the SMS protocol, each serving a different function:

-- **SMS-DELIVER**: Used by the network to deliver a message to a recipient.
-- **SMS-DELIVER-REPORT**: Sent as a response to confirm message reception.
-- **SMS-SUBMIT**: Used by a mobile device to send an SMS to the network.
-- **SMS-SUBMIT-REPORT**: Acknowledges the submission of an SMS.
-- **SMS-STATUS-REPORT**: Provides the status of a previously sent message.
-- **SMS-COMMAND**: Used for special commands such as message deletion or service requests.
+Several message types exist within the SMS protocol, each serving a different function.
+The **SMS-DELIVER** message is used by the network to deliver a message to a recipient, while the **SMS-DELIVER-REPORT** is sent as a response to confirm message reception.
+The **SMS-SUBMIT** message is used by a mobile device to send an SMS to the network, and the **SMS-SUBMIT-REPORT** acknowledges the submission of that SMS.
+Additionally, the **SMS-STATUS-REPORT** provides information about the status of a previously sent message.
+The **SMS-COMMAND** message is used for special commands such as message deletion or service requests.

 ### Security Concerns: Binary SMS Exploits